It’s been said that diamonds are a girl’s best friend.

 1-2 tablespoons pine nuts

-1. Place steamed cauliflower in a food processor and pulse until it’s the consistency of rice.
+Directions:1.
+Place cauliflower in a food processor and pulse until it’s the consistency of rice.
 Be careful!
 You don’t want it to mash.
 When it’s the right size, place in a large mixing bowl and set aside.

 3. When you’re happy with the texture, add the lamb mixture to the bowl with the cauliflower, wet your hands, and mix well until the cauliflower is distributed evenly in the lamb paté.
 Cover with plastic wrap and set aside.

 4. Time to make the filling!
-Heat about 1 tablespoon coconut oil in a pan over medium-high heat.
-Chop the remaining onion in a fine dice, then sauté the onion and pine nuts until the onion is translucent and soft, and the pine nuts are beginning to brown.
+Heat the cooking fat in a large skillet over medium-high heat, about 2-3 minutes.
+Peel the remaining onion and cut into a very small dice, then sauté the onion, pine nuts, 1/2 teaspoon cumin, 1 teaspoon salt, and 1/2 teaspoon black pepper until the onion is translucent and soft, and the pine nuts are beginning to brown, about 7-10 minutes.

-6. Remove pan from heat and allow the meat filling to come to room temperature.
+5. Crumble 1 pound of ground lamb into the pan, breaking up the chunks with a wooden spoon and sautéeing until it’s no longer pink.
+Remove the pan from the heat and allow the meat filling to come to room temperature.

 Assembling the Diamonds:

 1. Heat the oven to 400F.
-Grease an 8- or 9-inch round pan with olive oil or melted coconut oil.
+Grease an 8- or 9-inch round pan with a little coconut oil or ghee.

-4. Place the remaining kibbeh mixture in the baking pan, wet your hands, and smooth the kibbeh over the filling to make a pie.
+4. Place the remaining paté on top of the lamb filling, wet your hands, and smooth the kibbeh over the filling to make a pie.

 5. Hold a sharp knife under cold running water, then use it to make diamond patterns on the top of the kibbeh sinayee.